-From the architect.
+Text description provided by the architects.
 As part of an international competition to design Boston’s City Hall in 1962, three Columbia University professors, Kallmann, McKinnell & Knowles, diverted from the typical sleek, glass and steel structures that were being requested by popular demand.
 Rather than basing their design on the material aesthetics, their goal was to accentuate the governmental buildings connection to the public realm.

 Completed in 1968, the Brutalist style city hall bridges the public and private sectors of government through a gradient of reveal and exposure that allows the public to become integrated, either physically or visually, into the daily affairs of the governmental process.

 Unlike many of the other entries for the competition that implemented glass and steel in their modernist designs, Kallmann, McKinnell, and Knowles used rough beton-brut concrete to contrast from the modernist designs that were proliferating throughout the United States and Europe at the time.

 They strove for an architecture that was involved with its social, cultural, and political context where the one can understand the methods behind the design, both programmatically as well as construction methods.
 The result is a concrete, tripartite design that stratifies the public from the administrative.

 The city hall is divided into three main entities that make up overall system.
 Its division, both volumetrically and programmatically, is essentially a division of public and privatized spaces that are emphasized such that as the building tapers into a cantilevering system, the more private aspects of the city government are directly related.